Compliance Confidence

 The IRS is changing electronic filing (E-Filing) requirements for ACA and other required tax reporting that are due in 2024.

 Previously, employers could file their ACA Reporting Forms (i.e., Form 1094 series and Form 1095 series ) by paper if they were filing fewer than 250 ACA Reporting Forms.
 The electronic-filing threshold for information returns required to be filed on or after January 1, 2024, has been decreased to 10 or more returns.
-The 10-or-more requirement applies in the aggregate to certain information returns that includes ACA Reporting Forms and other tax reporting forms, such as Form W-2s, Form 1099s, and Form 5330s.
+The 10-or-more requirement applies in the aggregate to certain information returns that include ACA Reporting Forms and other tax reporting forms, such as Form W-2s, Form 1099s, and Form 5330s.
 This means an employer may be required to file fewer than 10 ACA Reporting Forms but still have an electronic filing obligation based on other kinds of information returns filed.

-General Questions
+General Question

 How do I know whether to complete the B forms or C forms?